mkarner07/mkarner07.github.io/_posts/2023/2023-11-12-7-books-for-highly-productive-managers.md

 ---
-title: "7 books for highly productive managers"
+title: "7 Books for Highly Productive Managers"
 description: "The world of management and leadership literature is expansive.
 In this piece, I aim to introduce seven captivating books from this realm that I've personally found enjoyable."
 date: 2023-11-12